 By Ann Marie Foley - 21 August, 2013

-Tipperary peace prize laureate calls for abolition of laws “that go against the rights of women and children.”
+Malala Yousafzai has called for the abolition of laws “that go against the rights of women and children” as she received the Tipperary International Peace Award on Tuesday.

 She was shot by the Taliban in Pakistan for going to school, and left for dead.
 She recently addressed the UN and spoke about the importance of education for all.